CIRADA-Tools/FRion/docs/source/index.rst

 an account with CDDIS and a corresponding .netrc file in order to download TEC data; see below for details.

+In some cases users may encounter an error ``RuntimeError: Cannot convert due to missing frame information``.
+This occurs when RMextract finds casacore and tries to use it, but is missing the casadata module.
+At one point this could be solved by installing casadata (``pip install --index-url https://casa-pip.nrao.edu/repository/pypi-casa-release/simple casadata``), but this has not been successful in all cases.
+Removing casacore (``pip uninstall python-casacore``) solves the issue by forcing RMextract to rely on the ephem module instead.

 Usage